 PEGI EYERS ~ Ancient Spirit Rising

 Cultural diversity is an honorable goal, and to move away from the commodified Pagan and New Age expressions that are not connected to any specific IK/EIK or spiritual tradition.
 Spirituality with a moral code means restraint and discernment, and the integrity of focus.
-Since the beginning, pagan and nuage texts have offered Ancient Ways cobbled together from diverse cultural traditions, and describe practices that are mostly Celtic in origin, without identifying the specific source.
-Both cultural appropriation and the assumed default of "Celtic Studies for everyone" are offensive approaches, when authenticity is so close to hand.
-Also claiming ancestors from any culture worldwide is problematic, as past-life regressions, experiences or visions may be valid, but can appear indulgent as unverified personal gnosis (UPG).
+Since the beginning, Pagan and New Age texts have offered Ancient Ways cobbled together from diverse cultural traditions, and describe practices that are mostly Celtic in origin without identifying the specific source.
+Both the assumed default of "Celtic Studies for everyone" and the datamining of the “exotic other” (cultural appropriation) are offensive approaches, when authenticity is so close to hand.
+Also, claiming Ancestors from any culture worldwide is problematic, as past-life regressions, experiences and visions may be valid, but appear indulgent as unverified personal gnosis (UPG).
 For example, if you have heard the ancestors of the Lakota “calling you,” and consider yourself one of the Lakota “people,” you really have to wonder if the same ancestors also informed the Lakota that you are part of their culture?
-(LOL) Or if you are convinced that your past life as Cherokee or Huichol gives you special insights, or the entitlement to claim ancestors from those traditions, do you really need to “go public?”
+(LOL) Or if you are convinced that your past life as Egyptian, Cherokee, Huichol or Vodun give you special insights, or the entitlement to claim ancestors from those traditions, do you really need to “go public?”
 Perhaps it is a private matter best understood over time, as you continue to explore the continuum of your personal mythology.

 White privilege has given us automatic access to the intellectual and spiritual property of any culture we choose, but instead of empowering us, I would argue that in the ignorance of our own cultural practices and the assumption of the “other” we are the most bereft of all.
-The ethics of reclaiming genuine EIK from our own ancestral tradition(s) will automatically gain respect from those already rooted in ancient earth-honoring culture(s), forming both an actual and metaphysical membership in the circle of worldwide indigenity.
-Even if we know of only one ethnic group in your composition, we can express elements of that with authentic passion.
+The ethics of reclaiming genuine EIK from our own ancestral tradition(s) will automatically gain respect from those already rooted in ancient earth-honoring culture(s), forming both an actual and metaphysical membership in the Sacred Circle of worldwide indigeneity.
+Even if you know of only one ethnic group in your composition, you can express elements of that with authentic passion.
 For those who are aware of their family tree it is incredibly exciting to delve into ancient tribal connections, and unique combinations are going to look quite normal, for instance a mix of Irish and Hawaiian EIK/IK!

 Colonial dispossession is known as “epistemicide,” or the killing of knowledge systems (epistemologies).